 Train Tickets to Aguas Calientes (Machu Picchu Pueblo)- The is the town which sits below the site of Machu Picchu ruins.
 You must get here in order to get there (unless you are hiking the Inca Trail).
 It is not possible to drive up to Aguas Calientes, one must take a train to get there.
 There are two train companies which service this route for tourists; Peru Rail and Inca Rail.
 Each cost about the same and each have several classes of service.

-Again, buying tickets through the rail’s own web site can be challenging, but it can be done.
+Again, buying tickets through the rail’s own website can be challenging, but it can be done.
 Peru Rail offers packages which include buffet lunch up at MP, and also a special train called the Hiram Bingham which is a luxury train, fitted out with a white tablecloth dining car.
 Cost of tickets on the HB train (which runs from Cusco to AC and back only) include breakfast on the way up, buffet lunch at the hotel at MP, a guided tour of the ruins, and a dinner on the way back.
 All this for $800 per person.
-Regular tickets range from $56 to about $80 each way, depending on route and train you select.
+Regular tickets are about $60 and up each way, depending on the route and train you select.

 Bus tickets from Aguas Calientes up to the ruins of Macchu Picchu must be purchased there in AC unless you are with a tour.
 This is very easy and fast.
-Get off the train, walk though the market into town and follow the signs.
-Tickets are $18 round trip.
-The buses are four wheel drive Mercedes which seat about 30 people.
+Get off the train, walk through the market into town and follow the signs.
+The buses are four-wheel drive Mercedes which seat about 30 people.
 The drive up has nineteen switchbacks and is so narrow in some places the driver had to back up to allow a bus coming down to pass.
-It was also very wet and muddy and we were very glad the bus had four wheel drive.
+It was also very wet and muddy and we were very glad the bus had four-wheel drive.

 Do we spend a night up there?

-Instead, we chose to stay at the Tambo Del Inka and use the one train per day which goes up and returns to the station on the hotel’s grounds.
+Instead, we chose to stay at the Tambo Del Inka and use the one train per day which goes up and returns directly to and from the station on the hotel’s grounds.
 This worked out perfectly for us and we didn’t feel short of time there at all.
-Yes, it’s a long day, but some people visit Machu Picchu from Cusco all in one day.
+It’s a long day, but some people visit Machu Picchu from Cusco all in one day.
 That would be too much for me.